King5552467/Random-color-generating-calculator/README.md

 # my-project
-# aa simple webpage
+# a simple webpage
-# tried so many times but finally got it right
+# i tried so many times but finally got it right